 A well-rounded workout routine includes three parts: cardiovascular exercise (like dancing, running or walking), resistance training (such as weightlifting, bodyweight exercises or Pilates) and stretching.
 Stretching is often overlooked, but it’s just as crucial for your health as cardio and toning moves.
+Today, we will be looking at the physical and mental benefits of stretching.

 Stretching has many health benefits.
 It can: